zupzup/blog/rust-job-runner/post.md

 BoxedJob is simply a boxed up job we can pass between threads safely.
 A JobResult is what we expect a job run to return and in this case, it's simply a future returning a `Result<()>`, as we're not interested in any return values, but only whether the job succeeded or not.

-Alright, so let's see how such a Job implementation could look like:
+Alright, so let's see how a concrete Job implementation could look like:

 ```rust
 #[derive(Clone)]